kartoza/osgs/sphinx/source/workflows/set-up-pg-notify.md

-# Set up process for pg notify
+# Set up process for pg notify - TODO

 Pg notify is a notification system that Postgres has that can let a client know that a change has occurred in the database.
 This workflow will demonstrate how to: